Global Hydrology Resource Center (GHRC) DAAC

 GHRC DAAC provides a comprehensive active archive of both data and knowledge augmentation services, with a focus on hazardous weather, its governing dynamical and physical processes, and associated applications.

 With this broad mandate, GHRC DAAC focuses on lightning, tropical cyclones and storm-induced hazards through integrated collections of satellite, airborne, and in-situ data sets.

 320 Sparkman Drive

 Global Hydrology Data

-- Manages field campaign data from the GPM Ground Validation Program and the Hurricane Science Research Program including the Hurricane and Severe Storm Sentinel Venture mission, as well as satellite passive microwave data for analysis of our climate and the water and energy cycle.
+- Field campaign data from the GPM Ground Validation Program and the Hurricane Science Research Program, including the Hurricane and Severe Storm Sentinel Venture mission, as well as satellite passive microwave data for analysis of our climate and the water and energy cycle.

 Last Updated: May 6, 2019 at 3:36 PM EDT